 Sorry, sitting isn’t really bad for you.

-It’s not sitting that is evil, it’s NEVER moving that is evil.
-[Click to Tweet]
+It’s not sitting that is bad for you, it’s NEVER moving that is bad for you.

-By putting all the blame on sitting, we lose focus on the real issue, which is lack of exercise.
-So we see a shift in people switching to standing desks at work, still not exercising, but thinking that they are now making healthy choices.
+By putting all the blame on sitting, we lose focus on the real issue, which is lack of movement and exercise.
+We are seeing a shift in people switching to standing desks at work, still not exercising, but thinking that they are now making healthy choices.

 This is so backwards it boggles my mind.